dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 In {{fig-recursive-signaling}} above, client Cc signals a request for mitigation across inter-domain signaling session A to the DOTS server Sn belonging to the example.net entity.
-DOTS server Sn enables mitigation on mitigator Mn, which, acting as DOTS client Cn, has pre-existing inter-domain signaling session B with the DOTS server So belonging to the example.org entity.
-At any point, DOTS client Cn MAY recurse an on-going mitigation request to DOTS server So, in the expectation that mitigator Mo will be activated to aid in the defense of the attack target.
+DOTS server Sn enables mitigation on mitigator Mn.
+DOTS server Sn is logically back-to-back with DOTS client Cn, which has pre-existing inter-domain signaling session B with the DOTS server So belonging to the example.org entity.
+At any point, DOTS server Sn MAY recurse an on-going mitigation request through DOTS client Cn to DOTS server So, in the expectation that mitigator Mo will be activated to aid in the defense of the attack target.

 Recursive signaling is opaque to the DOTS client.
 To maximize mitigation visibility to the DOTS client, however, the recursing entity SHOULD provide